connery-io/connery-sdk/README.md

 All of them must be connected to third-party services to provide integration and automation capabilities to the end users.
 API is not enough for that nowadays, as it should always be wrapped into the native app following the requirements of each platform.

-This is where Connery comes into play.
+This is where Connery comes into play using three concepts:

-To make it possible, Connery provides three things:

 ### 1. Connectors